Your cart

 Pomegranate and Urolithin A Foods

-Urolithin A Foods: Understanding Where Urolithin A Comes From
+Urolithin A Foods: Where Urolithin A Comes From

 Urolithin A (UA) is a compound formed in our gut when consuming certain food types.
 UA is a metabolite derived from ellagitannins, a polyphenol found in various fruits and nuts.

-In this article, we'll look closer at Urolithin A-rich foods and why supplementing a well-rounded diet with Urolithin A may be the key to maintaining your health goals as you age or engage in demanding physical activities.
+This is important because, as we age, our body's ability to maintain efficient cellular function diminishes.
+We'll look closer at Urolithin A-rich foods and why supplementing a well-rounded diet with Urolithin A may be the key to maintaining your health goals as you age.

 Where Does Urolithin A Come From?